OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/metamodelstructured_comp.rst

 splines of order 1 (linear), 3 (cubic), or 5 (quintic).
 Analytic derivatives are automatically computed.

+Note that `MetaModelStructuredComp` only accepts scaler inputs and outputs.
+If you have a multivariable function, each input variable needs its own named OpenMDAO input.

 For multi-dimensional data, fits are computed on a separable per-axis basis.
 If a particular dimension does not have enough training data points to support a selected spline order (e.g. 3